 Pumpkins for Sale

-As the air is starting to turn a little cooler, it is the perfect time to start exploring.
-Fall in Minnesota is one of these magical seasons.
-It’s finally cool enough to start hiking and hear the leaves crunch under your feet.
+As the air turns cooler, it is the perfect time to start exploring.
+Fall in Minnesota is a magical season.
+It’s finally cool enough to hike and hear the leaves crunch under your feet.

-The trees become magical, and the MN really shines.
+The trees become magical, and Minnesota really shines.
 Autumn in Minnesota may be one of the best times of the year!

-For most of the summer, I’m trying to cram in a million different things.
-All while trying to avoid the bugs, and dodge the sun whenever possible.
-My fair complexion and Irish heritage are an instant recipe for incredible sunburn.
+For most of the summer, I’m trying to cram in a million different things while avoiding the bugs and dodging the sun whenever possible.
+My fair complexion and Irish heritage are an instant recipe for sunburn.

-Fall Activities in Minnesota is when the fun really starts.
-Between the Afton Apple Orchard, the lead-up to Halloween, and a rush to get in as much as I can outdoors before the first snowfall.
-I don’t know about you, but I’m busy almost every weekend.
+Fall activities in Minnesota are when the fun really starts.
+Between apple orchards, the lead-up to Halloween, and a rush to get in as much as I can outdoors before the first snowfall, I’m busy almost every weekend.

 DayTripper is reader-supported.
 When you purchase through links on our site, we may earn a small commission.
 I never promote things I haven’t vetted myself.